duduric/PSExtended-LibGDX/Phantasy/redist/readme.txt

 Changelog
 =========
+Version 1.01
-Version 1.01 -> Fixed a bug when robotcops confiscate the passport.
+- Fixed a bug when robotcops confiscate the passport.

+Version 1.02
-Version 1.02 -> Fixed a passageway in Baya Malay Tower.
+- Fixed a passageway in Baya Malay Tower.
 If you want to finish the game, you should get this version.
-				Fixed the Mota Shooter enemy name.
+- Fixed the Mota Shooter enemy name.

+Version 1.03 (Thanks to Dênis Cruz, Mário Augusto and Fogeltje!)
+- Fixed Menu use (Shift) on PS Arena
+- Fixed the Enemy_Drainer_Crab enemy name.
+- PelorieMate changed to Monomate in some dialogs
+- Fixed the secret stairs direction in Naharu
+- After returning to Air Castle, fixed a castle screen bug
+- Restored the trap in Baya Malay
+- Fixed the Lassic battle (afterwards)
+- Some dungeons are not dark anymore